 Photo by Studio Eiler @studioeiler

 How often do you think about the first moment you met a friend or significant other?
-I must admit that sometimes I am guilty of focusing more on why someone has left my life or why a relationship isn’t as strong as it used to be instead of thinking back to what our initial encounter meant for my life.
-In fact, sometimes I dwell so much on why a relationship has faded that I neglect giving deserved thought to the people who are actually still in my life.
+I must admit that sometimes I am guilty of focusing more on why someone has left my life or why a relationship isn’t as strong as it used to be.
+In fact, sometimes I dwell so much on why a relationship has faded that I neglect giving thought to the people who are actually still in my life.